ramkrishna0710/Bus-Ticket-Booking-App/README.md

-# 🚌 BusBooking - React Native App
+# 🚌 Bus Ticket Booking - React Native App

 A modern and efficient **Bus Ticket Booking App** built using **React Native**.
 This app allows users to search, view, and book bus tickets easily with a smooth and responsive user interface.